 In addition to filing an unemployment benefits claim, eligible U.S. citizens may apply for seniors Social Security retirement benefits once they reach a certain age and meet other application requirements.
 To apply for Social Security Retirement as a senior, claimants must submit an application directly through the Social Security Administration (SSA).
 To apply for senior Social Security retirement benefits as a worker or a spouse, however, claimants must also be at least 61 years and 9 months of age.
 Applicants must meet additional seniors Social Security retirement eligibility guidelines in order to receive their retirement benefits.

 Like senior Social Security retirement benefits, disability coverage is available to qualifying U.S. citizens under the SSA.
 In most cases, petitioners may submit a disability or seniors Social Security retirement application online, in person or by telephone if they meet program eligibility requirements.
 To apply for Social Security disability benefits, however, claimants must be unable to work due to a long-term medical condition or their disability must be life-threatening.
-Additionally, senior disability benefits are only available to petitioners who are not currently receiving payments under their own SSA record.
-To learn more about Social Security retirement for seniors or how to apply for disability benefits, download our informative guide here.
+To learn more about Social Security retirement for seniors or how to apply for disability benefits, download our informative guide.